 As an essentially cognitive process, identity activities provide numerous points at which future iterations of artificial intelligence (AI) and machine learning will play a role.
-Collecting, processing, and analyzing identity information all require separating relevant data from noise and looking for patterns and trends in what remains.
-AI and machine learning will increase the speed and precision of these processes-and in some cases, are already doing so.
-AI offers great promise in support of obtaining biometric enrollments in challenging conditions, identifying matches with imperfect data, placing identity in context using data analytics, and countering adversaries' attempts to evade or confuse the system.
+Collecting, processing, and analyzing identity information all require separating relevant data from noise

 At the point of collection, AI can assist in creating usable files even with suboptimal data.
 Military operations often occur in "nonconstrained" environments; that is, the lighting is erratic, cameras are wobbly, background noise is deafening, and prevailing conditions are otherwise not conducive to capturing quality data, whether it be facial images, iris scans, voice recordings, or latent fingerprints.
 Humans can identify acquaintances in these circumstances but legacy biometric systems may not.
 AI can alleviate this, even to the point of identifying faces beneath masks, sunglasses, and other "occlusions."
-Already, laboratory tests have demonstrated algorithms capable of correctly identifying faces obscured by scarves and hats up to 77 percent of the time.
-The concept could extend to enhancement of images with poor lighting, angles, or other factors.
+Already, laboratory tests have demonstrated algorithms capable of correctly identifying faces obscured by scarves and hats up to 77 percent of the time.22 The concept could extend to enhancement of images with poor lighting, angles, or other factors.